ourlifeloop/marketing/src/cms/training-faqs/who-can-request-transportation.md

 ---
-question: Who can request Transportation?
+question: "Who can make a Transportation request? "
 answer: >-
-  -Staff members that have the permission to Manage and Create Transportation requests have the ability to request transportation.
+  -Staff members that have permissions to Manage and Create transportation requests are able to submit requests.

-  - Family and Residents have the ability to put in a transportation request as long as the toggle is turned on for your community.
-You can discuss this with your LifeLoop Customer Success Specialist if you would prefer to have this option on or off for the family and residents.
+  -Connections and Residents are able to submit transportation requests if their community has this feature turned on for those users.

+  -You are able to discuss this with your Customer Support Specialist if you want this option turned on for Connections and Residents.
 isMobile: false
 topics:
   - transportation